Better Hygiene and Less Environmental Impact in Commercial Kitchens

 The result is grease and odour reduction from kitchen extraction and ventilation systems that do not leave any harmful chemical residues.
 JIMCO A/S´s vision is to increase the implementation of this environmentally friendly solutions and to accelerate the chemical-free cleaning without compromising the result.

 Documented results creating new business opportunities

-Tested and documented by the European Environmental Technology Verification (ETV), the appliance of solutions by JIMCO A/S can result in grease and fat reduction in kitchens between 50-85% and odour reduction to the surroundings between 44-91%.
+Tested and documented by the European Environmental Technology Verification (ETV), the appliance of solutions by JIMCO A/S can result in grease and fat reduction in kitchens up to 85% and odour reduction to the surroundings up to 91%.
 This verification has led authorities to allow commercial kitchens to be placed in areas that are sensitive to odour, creating new business opportunities for restaurateurs while also improving hygiene and reducing environmental impact when cleaning.